This post may contain affiliate links. Please read our disclosure policy.

 Get this sent to your inbox, plus get weekly recipes from us – all for free.

-These photos and instructions are here to help you visualize how to make a small pavlova.
-See the recipe box below for ingredient amounts and full recipe instructions.
+These step-by-step photos show how to make this small pavlova recipe.
+See the recipe card below for ingredient amounts and full instructions.

 1. Preheat the oven to 225°F (107°C).

-1. Mix the sugar, cornstarch, and cream of tartar in a small bowl.
+1. Whisk together the sugar, cornstarch, and cream of tartar in a small bowl.

-2. Gradually add the sugar mixture to the egg white while beating on medium speed.
-Increase to high and beat until stiff peaks form and the meringue is thick and glossy, about 10 minutes.
+2. Add the sugar mixture gradually to the egg white while beating on medium speed.
+Once combined, increase to high and beat until stiff peaks form and the meringue is thick and glossy, about 10 minutes.
+The meringue is ready when you can hold the beater upside down and the peaks don’t move.

-1. Briefly mix in the vanilla and lemon juice for 10 seconds.
+1. Mix in the vanilla and lemon juice on low speed for about 10 seconds.
+Do not overbeat.

-2. Shape the meringue on a parchment-lined baking sheet, creating a slight indent in the center for the whipped cream.
+2. Shape the meringue into a round on a parchment-lined baking sheet.
+You can use a spoon or pipe it with a large round or star tip.
+Use the back of a spoon to create a shallow well in the center for the whipped cream.
 Smooth the edges or leave them rustic.

-1. Spoon the whipped cream over the pavlova.
+1. Spoon the whipped cream into the center of the cooled pavlova.

 1. Top with fresh fruit or berries and serve.